1:1 Laptop Initiative

 If a deal seems too good to be true, it probably is!
 Avoid these common pitfalls when shopping for a laptop.
 A vendor advertises laptops for $500, but when configured with adequate specifications, the price rises significantly.
 The price does not include a 3-year parts/labor warranty.
 And, the vendor charges a fee to contact customer support.

-The NCSU Bookstore offers models recommended by the College of Education and the University that fit our minimum laptop specifications.
+Wolfpack Outfitters offers models recommended by the College of Education and NC State that fit our minimum laptop specifications.
 They can offer educational discounts on products.
-Purchasing Online is also available.
+Purchasing online is also available.
 An added benefit is that devices purchased through the bookstore come with warranties and accidental damage protection and can be repaired or serviced here on campus via the OIT Walk-in Center

 Students can recieve Microsoft Office for both Windows and Mac OS X for free with their student login credentials.
 Students may need additional software for classes.
 Wait until you attend classes before purchasing such special use software.
 Software licensing information is available at http://software.ncsu.edu/